 onetemplate show 0

 Access to MarketPlace¶

-OpenNebula comes with predefined MarketPlaces where you can get a lot of prepared images (Apps).
-There is an integration with images, one of the public LXD image servers
+OpenNebula comes with predefined marketplaces where you can get a lot of preconfigured images with their VM Template metadata (Apps).
+It comes with a native integration with images.linux containers.org, one of the public LXD image servers.

 Now when you go to the Template -> VMs section you can instantiate it.

 If you want to deploy a production OpenNebula environment please refer to our documentation.
 Deploying an OpenNebula cloud with a front-end and several LXD virtualization nodes requires the following steps: